Cevac MD Rispens (Canada)This page contains information on Cevac MD Rispens for veterinary use.

 Directions For Use

 CEVAC® MD RISPENS Marek’s disease vaccine contains a serotype 1 (Rispens) Marek’s disease virus.
-This vaccine is recommended for use in chickens as an aid in the prevention of very virulent Marek’s disease.
-This Marek’s disease vaccine containing serotypes 1 is presented in a frozen cell associated form.
+This product has been shown to be effective for the vaccination of healthy chickens against very virulent Marek’s disease.
+This Marek’s disease vaccine containing serotype 1 is presented in a frozen cell associated form.
 The cells and virus particles are very fragile and require careful handling to prevent damage or loss of titer in order to achieve optimum efficacy.
 The vaccine is stored and shipped in frozen form in liquid nitrogen.

 ● Vaccine ampules: Store in liquid nitrogen